Biomass Energy – Definition, Advantages and Future

 Biomass energy is energy generated or produced by living or once-living organisms.
 Plants receive the sun’s energy through photosynthesis and transform carbon dioxide and water into nutrients.
 They store this energy in biomass (carbohydrates).

-We can convert this stored energy into useable energy in both direct and indirect ways.
+We can convert this stored energy from biomass into usable energy in both direct and indirect ways.
 We can burn biomass directly to provide heat, turn it directly to electricity, or process it into biofuel (indirect).

 Biomass energy